pophero110/Tic-tac-toe/README.md

 </details>
 <details>
 <summary>As a player, I want to be able to play against an AI opponent that is programmed to play an unbeatable game so that I can challenge myself and improve my skills.</summary>

+### Pseudocode

+#### JS:

+- create a function 'selectCellByAI' returns the position of the selected cell
+  - if AI plays first
+    - first round
+      - select the '5' cell
+    - second round
+      - if the player selects the one of side cells '2 4 6 8'
+        - if the player selects 2 or 8
+          - ai selects 4
+        - else
+          - ai select 2
+    - third round
+      - select the cell at the position of the previous cell - 3
+      - if the player selects the corner cells '1 3 7 9'
+    - fourth round
+      - selects 9 or 6
+  - if AI plays second
+    - first round
+      - select one of the corner cells
+    - second round
+      - block player winning combination
+    - third round
+      - block player
+- create a boolean 'game_mode' to determine play against a player or an ai
+- create a boolean 'whoPlayFirst' to determine who plays first
 </details>
 <details>
 <summary>As a player, I want the game to be fully responsive so that I can play it on my mobile phone without any issues, and I want the styling to be creative and engaging, using hover effects or animations to enhance the gaming experience.</summary>